ThorvaldAagaard/Bridge-ChatBot/README.md

 # Bridge-ChatBot
-Domain specific chatbor for the card game bridge
+Domain specific chatbot for the card game bridge